JocyC/Teyvat-Memo/README.md

 User register/login front-end structure set, will build a server with node.js

 For now please just click the button "Login as test user" on the register page to use the app!

+Credits to @genshin.dev and @theBowja for their generous sharing of API :)